CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 [The ESP32 sofware for EmonESP is located here]((https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/tree/master/Software/EmonESP), and can be flash to an ESP32 using the [Arduino IDE](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/).
 See [details on setup here.](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter/tree/master/Software/EmonESP)

 #### **ESPHome/Home Assistant**
 [ESPHome](https://esphome.io) can be loaded on an ESP32 to seamlessly integrate energy data into [Home Assistant](https://www.home-assistant.io/).
 Energy data can then be saved in InfluxDB and displayed with Grafana.
 At the same time, the energy data can also be used for automations in Home Assistant.

+A [new features in Home Assistant allows you to monitor enectricity usage directly in Home Assistant](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/).
+You can also track usage of individual devices using the 6 channel meter.

 ##### **Flashing ESPHome**
 - If you have Home Assistant installed, go to **Supervisor** in the left menu, click **Add-on Store** at the top, Search for **ESPHome** - Click on **Install**
 - Click on **Open Web UI**